shanqing-cai/audapter_matlab/README.md

 This repository contains the MATLAB code for Audapter.

-The C++ source code for the MEX core of Audapter has not been made public yet.
-To request it, please write to the author of this repository.
+The C++ source code for the MEX core of Audapter is open-source: https://github.com/shanqing-cai/audapter_mex

 You can download a copy of Audapter manual at: http://scai.io/AudapterManual.pdf